mnr/writing-wip/dimensions_living_book/greta.md

 This family of seven traveled extensively: Ohio, Michigan, South Dakota, Florida, the Spokane World Fair, Idaho, Colorado, the Apostle Islands in Lake Superior, New York City, Colorado and more.
 The chariot was a 1971 Ford Country Squire with wood-like side panels.
 Enough room for everyone, but I've heard there were fights anyways.

-Janell tells me she ignored several of the scenic overlooks in favor of reading steamy stories in the back of *RedBook* magazine and learning how to kiss boys.
+Janell (The oldest daughter and my favorite wife) tells me she ignored several of the scenic overlooks in favor of reading steamy stories in the back of *RedBook* magazine and learning how to kiss boys.
 In contrast, I was reading *Boy's Life,* learning how to start fires and run away from bears.
 This explains a lot about the early years of our marriage.

 ## Greta has no trust issues